|

 password.

 Now you should be ready to obtain your certificate from the TeraGrid MyProxy server by running the command below.
-You'll need to do this each day, as the certificate is only valid for 12 hours.
 This command will also update your environment with additional CA certificates and certificate revocation lists for TeraGrid.
 (Remove the -T option if you don't want the CA files updated.)
 Enter your TeraGrid Portal username in place of username, and enter your TeraGrid Portal password when prompted for your MyProxy pass phrase.

 $ myproxy-logon -T -l username -s myproxy.teragrid.org